andnig/.dotfiles/keys_and_features.md

 # Keys and features

+## Features

+- _GNU stow_ is used for dotfile management.
+Dotfiles are stored in ~/.dotfiles, and stow then symlinks to home.
+To add a new symlink folder, add a folder to ~/.dotfiles/configs and run `stow <new folder> -t $HOME`
+- _Neovim_ is the main editor.
+It uses lazyvim as distro.
+The main features are LSP, telescope, and treesitter.
+The configuration is modular and can be found in ~/.dotfiles/configs/nvim
+- _ZSH_ is used as shell, with oh-my-zsh as plugin manager.
+- _Starship_ is used as shell prompt, showing various nice status information
+- _TMUX_ is used as terminal multiplexer and automatically started
+- The folder _scripts_ contains useful scripts for various tasks
+- _fzf_ is used for fuzzy finding in the terminal
+- _taskwarrior_ is used for task management. **taskserver** (running on hetzner.general) is used to sync the tasks
+- On Winodws: _glazewm_ is used as window manager
+- On MacOS: **yabai** is used as window manager, with **skhd** as hotkey daemon
+- On Windows: a powershell script bootstraps **Ubuntu** in WSL2
+- **SSH keys** are automatically managed with ansible vault
+- **syncthing** is used to sync the following folders between devices:
+  (Note: navigate to `http://localhost:8384` to access the syncthing web interface.
+You need to initially add these folders manually to the interface and accept them in all the other devices to sync them.
+  (You can run `syncthing cli show system | rg guiAddressUsed` to get the address))
+  - **~/.sync**
+  - **~/.notes**
+- **ripgrep** is used for searching in files
+- **zioxide** is used as smart replacement for `cd`
+- **bat** is used to get nicer output for `cat`
+- Instead of `ls`, **exa** is used, to get better output
+- **jq** can be used to parse json outputs

 ## General

 - Open tmux sessionizer: `Ctrl + f`
 - Find and open note: `fo <search term> <optional: program to open it with>`
 - Create new note: `nn <note type (idea, general, russmedia)> <filename>`
+- Open notes: `on`
 - Add a new anaconda env: `add_conda.sh <env name>`
 - Create a new reveal.js presentation server: `new_presentation.sh <presentation name>`
 - Transform markdown to reveal.js presentation: `convert_md_to_reveal.sh <markdown file> <output file> <theme>`